UWCS/stardust/content/news/archive/0001/2001-02-22-minnits-22nd-february-2001.md

 #### PHP

-Jake \`\`No \[clean\] Nickname’’ Staines has produced some posters, and will do some talking\[3\] about PHP in weeks 8-10.
+Jake “No \[clean\] Nickname” Staines has produced some posters, and will do some talking\[3\] about PHP in weeks 8-10.
 Alexis to get some HTML tutorial links and put them on the website so that (non) Compsoc members can learn some HTML, as this will be pretty fundamental to the PHP tutorials.

 #### Week Nine Binge